linkneuro/linkneuro.github.io/_posts/2017-01-01-networked-future.md

 For instance, bank blowups came in 2008 because of the accumulation of hidden and asymmetric risks in the system: bankers, master risk transferors, could make steady money from a certain class of concealed explosive risks, use academic risk models that don’t work except on paper (because academics know practically nothing about risk), then invoke uncertainty after a blowup (that same unseen and unforecastable Black Swan and that same very, very stubborn author), and keep past income — what I have called the Bob Rubin trade.
 This is a topic worthy its own essay.
 For now, will end with Taleb’s words, “Well, we have no choice but to decentralize or, more politely, to localize; to have fewer of these immune decision makers.”

 ### The end of Silicon Valley
-Obviously a bit dramatic as a subtitle, but the core idea persists: in a decentralized future, centralized hubs of innovation should cease to exist.
-That doesn’t mean that Silicon Valley is in decline, just as the United States may be in decline, but it is all relative.
+Obviously a bit dramatic as a subtitle, but the core idea persists: in a decentralized future, centralized hubs of innovation should cease to be as important as the were in the past.
+That doesn’t mean that Silicon Valley is in decline, just as the United States may be in decline, but it is relative.
 Silicon Valley will remain the leader in global innovation for years to come, but just as Silicon Valley was blind to crypto, it will be blind to other things, problems that it may not see the need to solve when there is real need abroad in developing parts of the world.

 Where will innovation in the future come from?
 It is unlikely to come from just one geographical center like Silicon Valley.
 The future is decentralized and as a consequence hubs around the world are already challenging Silicon Valley in its supremacy as the sole place where the future is happening.